sookoothaii/llm-security-firewall/README.md

 | Test Coverage | ~85% | N/A | ~90% | N/A | 98.6% |
 | Open Source | Yes | Yes | Yes | No | Yes |

 Note: ARCA is red-team framework (no defense).
 Coverage percentages from public documentation (2025-10).
 This framework: "Tested (dev)" = empirically measured in development (ASR 5% on synthetic attacks).
 "Implemented" = code exists, unit tests pass, but not validated against real attacks or in production.
-Ensemble voting and risk stacking are aggregators over other layers, not counted separately.
+Conformal risk stacking is aggregator over detectors (not counted separately).
 Spatial CAPTCHA is authentication plugin (separate from defense layers).
+Multi-gate architecture is integration layer (not defense layer).
 Test coverage 98.6% refers to unit tests in development, not production validation.
 No independent security audit conducted.

 ---